-Dr Lidbetter is an assistant professor in the Management Science and Information Systems Department in Rutgers Business School.
-He began the appointment in 2016 after spending three years at the London School of Economics (LSE) in the UK as an LSE Fellow, in the Management and Mathematics Departments.
-He retains his links with the LSE, where he is now a visiting fellow.
+Thomas Lidbetter is an associate professor in the Management Science and Information Systems Department in Rutgers Business School.
+He began the appointment in 2016 after spending three years at the London School of Economics (LSE) in the UK as an LSE Fellow in the Management and Mathematics Departments.
+He retains his links with the LSE, where he is now a Visiting Senior Fellow.

-Dr Lidbetter has several publications in prestigious Operations Research journals such as Operations Research and Mathematics of Operations Research.
+Dr. Lidbetter has several publications in prestigious Operations Research journals such as Operations Research, Mathematics of Operations Research and INFORMS Journal on Computing.
 He won the 2013 Doctoral Dissertation Award from the UK Operations Research Society for the most distinguished body of research leading to a doctorate in the field of Operational Research.
-His collaborators and friends include Steve Alpern, Spyros Angelopoulos, Robbert Fokkink, Lisa Hellerstein and Katerina Papadaki.
+His collaborators and friends include Alessandro Agnetis, Steve Alpern, Spyros Angelopoulos, Robbert Fokkink, Lisa Hellerstein, Kyle Lin, and Katerina Papadaki.

 PhD, London School of Economics, Mathematics